SSWConsulting/SSW.Rules.Content/rules/managing-linkedin-for-international-companies/rule.md

 ## Why create targeted posts in different languages?

-LinkedIn is extremely popular in North America, Europe, and Asia.
+LinkedIn is extremely popular in North America, Europe and Asia.
 Having a multilingual profile can increase your online visibility and help reach existing and new clients and partners in these locations, which are also the largest and fastest-growing economies.

 ### Considerations to keep in mind

 When creating a multilingual LinkedIn Company page, some key elements to keep in mind are:

-* Make sure your services/products are suitable for the new audience you are targeting your content to as all market will have their own individualities
+* Make sure your services/products are suitable for the new audience you are targeting your content to as all markets will have their own individualities
 * Ensure you are communicating the same message in all languages, and nothing is getting lost in translation
 * You will need to invest in research to find out how your new audience is consuming content so you can adapt to that